johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 4. Place the starter files in the `ci_lab` folder.
 5. Ensure `.gitignore` excludes unnecessary files such as `.pyc`, `__pycache__/`, and environment-specific files.
 6. Verify that the starter project and existing CI workflow run successfully.
-7. Submit the setup as a focused contribution following the collaborative workflow from the Git and GitHub Lab.
+7. Submit the setup as **one team setup PR** following the collaborative workflow from the Git and GitHub Lab.

 ---

-## General PR Requirements
-You will complete **three contributions** during this lab:

-1. **Pipeline PR**
-2. **Testing PR**
-3. **Debugging PR**

-Each PR must:

-- Have a descriptive title.
-- Link to its Issue.
-- Include clear acceptance criteria.
-- Contain focused changes related to the Issue.
-- Include relevant test and CI evidence.
-- Address reviewer feedback before merging.
-- Pass all required CI checks.
-- Be approved before merging.

----

-## Individual Tasks - Three PRs per Student
+## Individual Tasks
-Each student must complete **three separate contributions**, each associated with an Issue and submitted as a PR to the team repository.

-### **1. Pipeline PR - One Unique CI Enhancement**
+### **Combined CI PR - Enhancement + Failure + Fix**
-Each student must implement **one distinct pipeline enhancement** from the list below.
+Each student must implement **one distinct CI enhancement** from the list below.
 No two students in the same team should select the same enhancement.

 Before starting: